Wayne Hicks via Crowdrise

 ORGANIZER: BDPA Education and Technology Foundation

-BDPA Richmond chapter plans to give out $1,000 scholarships each of the five (5) students that earn a spot on the city's national team competing at the 26th annual BDPA High School Computer Competition (HSCC) championships being held Aug 3-6 in Chicago.
-The mission of the BDPA Richmond chapter is to support local information technology (IT) professionals and increase the number of historically under-represented persons of color in science, technology, engineering and mathematics (STEM) areas.
+BDPA Los Angeles chapter plans to give out $1,000 scholarships each of the five (5) students that earn a spot on the city's national team competing at the 28th annual BDPA High School Computer Competition (HSCC) championships being held Aug 1-4 in Baltimore.
+The mission of the BDPA Los Angeles chapter is to support local information technology (IT) professionals and increase the number of historically under-represented persons of color in science, technology, engineering and mathematics (STEM) areas.

 WHAT IS HIGH SCHOOL COMPUTER COMPETITION?

 Providing students with education, experience and fun is what the national HSCC championship is all about.
 The competition has three parts: Team oral exam, Individual written test, and Team website development.
-The highlight of the event is the 7 hour requirements-based web development and database design competition.
+The highlight of the event is the 7 hour requirements based website and database design and development competition.

-Won't you help us?
-Just click on the buttons over on the right-hand side -- MAKE A DONATION or JOIN OUR TEAM -- so that we can make a difference with the young people in the Richmond area!
+Please MAKE A DONATION or JOIN OUR TEAM so that we can make a difference with the young people in Los Angeles CA.